i-bassem/Portfolio-Website/README.md

 https://i-bassem.github.io/Portfolio-website/

 ## Requirements:
-1- Navigation is built dynamically as an anchors.
+1- Navigation is built dynamically as an anchors.<br>
 2- Clicking an item from navigation menu it should move you to that section wth smooth scrolling behavior.